Say goodbye to high electric bills. These tips will help you increase your home efficiency for year-round savings.

 Lower the Temperature on Your Hot Water Heater

-13 percent of your home's electricity goes to heating water.
-You can lower this percentage, by setting your hot water heater to 130-140 degrees.
+Thirteen percent of your home's electricity goes to heating water.
+You can lower this percentage, by setting your hot water heater to 130 to 140 degrees.
 For even more savings, install an insulation jacket, and insulate the first six feet of piping that comes off of your heater.
+Learn more ways to save on your water heating bill.

 15 of 44